anupagrawal-dev/Cpp-Learning-Journey/1_Basics/Macros/Learnings.md

 }
 ```

-It is kinda similar const keyword variables.
-But, const keyword are not replace with actual values they will occupy specific memory for each variable.
+It is kinda similar to const keyword variables.
+But, const keyword are not replaced with actual values they will occupy specific memory for each variable.
 And get value from stack of that respective variable.

-Even you can keep macros for any kinds c++ syntax as well.
-But, that is correct way or use of macros.
+Even you can keep macros for any kinds of c++ syntax as well.
+But, that is NOT correct way/use of macros.

-I can create even macro functions which will make code more readable.
+We can use macro functions also which will make code more readable.

 E.g.